Rocky Balboa (film): Cinematography and fight choreography

 While the dramatic portions of the movie are shot in an obviously cinematic style, the bout between Balboa and Dixon is shot in a number of different ways.
 The lead-in to the bout, as well as the first two rounds, are shot in a style similar to a major pay-per-view broadcast.
 Clips from fights in previous Rocky movies are used during the introductory teaser to introduce Balboa, while stock footage from actual Tarver fights, as well as footage from Dixon's previous fight (shown at the beginning of the film) are used as clips for Dixon's part of the teaser.
 The fight itself was shot in High Definition to further enhance the TV-style look of the fight.

 After the first two rounds, the bout is shot in a more "cinematic" style, reminiscent of the way the fights in the other Rocky films were shot.
-However, unlike the other films in the series, the fight is less choreographed and more improvised than previous installments and is closer to an actual boxing match than a choreographed fight.
+Unlike earlier films in the series, the fight is less choreographed and more improvised and is closer to an actual boxing match than a choreographed fight.
 This is a departure from the previous films, where every punch, feint, and step was carefully scripted and practiced.

 According to the behind-the-scenes documentary portions of the film's DVD, there were slight continuity problems during the filming of the fight.
 This was said to have been due to the fact that real punches were thrown by both Stallone and Tarver, resulting in some swelling and nosebleeds earlier than scripted.
-The DVD release features an alternate ending in which Rocky wins the fight.
+The initial DVD release features an alternate ending as a separate bonus feature in which Rocky wins the fight.